xrdocs/automation/_tutorials/using-cisco-wae-to-run-sim-on-network-models-from-OE.md

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/screenshot 2021-08-23 14.31.07.png)

-The network comprise of devices (nodes, links) as well as Segment Routing Traffic Engineering (SR-TE) policies.
+The network model comprise of devices (nodes, links) as well as Segment Routing Traffic Engineering (SR-TE) policies and additional attributes collected from the physical network.
 Crosswork Optimization Engine provides the user with a real-time view of the topology and traffic on its web based user interface.

 ## Using Crosswork RESTCONF API